 The gardens are a particular delight of the property with a lovely flagstone terrace with white and black grapes trailing over a pergola providing a lovely shaded area in the south facing garden where you can enjoy al-fresco entertaining.
 The garden also enjoys a summer house, green house, shepherds hut and very useful workshop, there is an oak framed car barn and parking for several vehicles and the graveled driveway.
 There are a number of lovely plants and trees including a Mirabelle plum tree, apple tree, olive tree, an Italian stone pine, scots pine and Chusan palm, so for all you budding gardeners this is a perfect haven.

-Storrington is a thriving village with many amenities including a Waitrose store, Costa Coffee, Barclays and HSBC banks and a range of independent shops and eateries.
+Storrington is a thriving village with many amenities including a Waitrose store, Costa Coffee, HSBC bank, Post Office and a range of independent shops and eateries.
 Leisure facilities can be found at the local Chanctonbury Leisure Centre, Pulborough Rugby Club, West Sussex Golf Club, and local tennis and lawn bowls and many more activities.
 Larger shopping centres of Worthing, Horsham and Chichester are all no more than a 30 minute drive away and Pulborough Station 4 miles to the west provides access to London Victoria and the South Coast.

 This picture-perfect village lies at the foot of the South Downs National Park, halfway along the South Downs Way.
 Properties here include bungalows, family homes and the famous Wells cottages that were individually designed by the architect Reginald Fairfax Wells in the 1920s to look and feel like 17th century buildings with thatched roofs, small windows and whitewashed exteriors.Many of the homes in Storrington have wonderful views across rolling countryside and a conservation area just off the bustling high street ensures Storrington will remain as beautiful as it is today for generations to come.